AndrewDanilov/yii2-custom-pages/README.md

 Custom pages
 ===================
+Module contains backend and frontend parts.
+Placed to backend it gives you ability to create custom pages in cms-like way.
-Make your custom pages with own templates.
-Pages can be separated by categories, i.e. news, articles, etc.
+Pages devides by categories, i.e. news, articles, etc.
+Placed to frontend module displays category (list of pages previews) and pages itself by their SEF urls.
+Pages of each category and category itself has own templates (Views), which you can define in category settings.

 Installation
 ------------